 Again, see my note above about using an inexpensive pizza peel to transfer your dough to the hot hot pan.

 Remember that with this style of pizza LESS is more when it comes to toppings. use a good cheese, like fresh mozzarella, and just a few flavoring agents.
-On this one pictured I used a really thin layer of my roasted tomato sauce and topped with fresh mozzarella, garden tomatoes, and fresh basil.
+On this one pictured I used a really thin layer of my Neapolitan Style Pizza Sauce and topped with fresh mozzarella, garden tomatoes, and fresh basil.
 I always always drizzle my homemade pizzas with a good olive oil and some fresh cracked pepper, too.

 Heaven, I tell ya!